wbcomdesigns/wbcom-ads-split-test/readme.txt

 == Description ==
 Description:
-      •	This plugin is designed for the SPLIT TESTING, you can check performance of your ads layout and on the basis of them you can select one of them for your regular use.
+      â€¢	This plugin is designed for the SPLIT TESTING, you can check performance of your ads layout and on the basis of them you can select one of them for your regular use.

-•	It is the only one FREE plugin which give you opportunity of SPLIT testing.
+â€¢	It is the only one FREE plugin which give you opportunity of SPLIT testing.

-•	Wb Ads Rotator helps you to manage advertisements you want to display on your website.
-•	You can decide the position where you allow to display ads like on posts, pages, media, homepage or any custom post type like above post, inside post, below post or in the provided sidebars.
+â€¢	Wb Ads Rotator helps you to manage advertisements you want to display on your website. â€¢	You can decide the position where you allow to display ads like on posts, pages, media, homepage or any custom post type like above post, inside post, below post or in the provided sidebars.

-•	You can create your own layout for showing your advertisements.
+â€¢	You can create your own layout for showing your advertisements.
-•	In a layout Maximum six ads you can have.
-•	You have to decide how many layouts you want for your website.
+â€¢	In a layout Maximum six ads you can have. â€¢	You have to decide how many layouts you want for your website.

-•	You can also check how many traffic generate by a layout so that you can know about which advertisements your users are more interested.
-•	Layouts automatically can switch to one another so you can display many ads to your users.
-•	Wb Ads Rotator provides you all stats for traffic coming to your advertisements.
+â€¢	You can also check how many traffic generate by a layout so that you can know about which advertisements your users are more interested. â€¢	Layouts automatically can switch to one another so you can display many ads to your users. â€¢	Wb Ads Rotator provides you all stats for traffic coming to your advertisements.

 == Installation ==